microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDirectoryRoleDefinition.md

 ## Synopsis

-Create a new Microsoft Entra ID DirectoryRoleDefinition.
+Create a new Microsoft Entra ID roleDefinition.

 ## Syntax